Pitch (music): Pitch standards and standard pitch

-A pitch standard (also concert pitch) is the conventional pitch reference that musical instruments in a group are tuned to for a performance.
-Concert pitch may vary from ensemble to ensemble, and has varied widely over musical history.
+A pitch standard is the conventional pitch reference that musical instruments in a group are tuned to for a performance.
+This may vary from ensemble to ensemble, and has varied widely over musical history.

-Standard pitch is a more widely accepted convention.
-The A above middle C is usually set at 440 Hz (often written as "A = 440 Hz" or sometimes "A440"), although other frequencies, such as 442 Hz, are also often used as variants.
-Another standard pitch, the so-called Baroque pitch, has been set in the 20th century as A = 415 Hz—approximately an equal-tempered semitone lower than A440 to facilitate transposition.
-The Classical pitch can be set to either 427 Hz (about halfway between A415 and A440) or 430 Hz (also between A415 and A440 but slightly sharper than the quarter tone).
-And ensembles specializing in authentic performance set the A above middle C to 432 Hz or 435 Hz when performing repertoire from the Romantic era.
+Since 1939 the A above middle C is usually set at 440 Hz (often written as A440 or sometimes "A = 440 Hz"), although other frequencies, such as 442 Hz, are also often used as variants.
+Another standard, the so-called 'baroque pitch', is now set at A = 415 Hz, a semitone lower than A440, so that period and modern instruments can be used together by transposing.
+'Classical pitch' for fortepianos and other instruments for music of the Classical period can be tuned to either 427 Hz (about halfway between A415 and A440) or 430 Hz (also between A415 and A440 but slightly sharper than the quarter tone).
+And ensembles specializing in authentic performance of repertoire from the Romantic era set the A above middle C to 432 Hz or the French standard until the 1930s of 435 Hz.

-Transposing instruments have their origin in the variety of pitch standards.
-In modern times, they conventionally have their parts transposed into different keys from voices and other instruments (and even from each other).
-As a result, musicians need a way to refer to a particular pitch in an unambiguous manner when talking to each other.
+Transposing instruments conventionally have their parts transposed and written in different keys from voices and non-transposing instruments, and indeed from different transposing instruments.
+As a result, musicians speak of "concert pitch" to avoid ambiguity when talking to each other.
 For example, the most common type of clarinet or trumpet, when playing a note written in their part as C, sounds a pitch that is called B♭ on a non-transposing instrument like a violin (which indicates that at one time these wind instruments played at a standard pitch a tone lower than violin pitch).
 To refer to that pitch unambiguously, a musician calls it concert B♭, meaning, "the pitch that someone playing a non-transposing instrument like a violin calls B♭."